crowsonkb/v-diffusion-pytorch/README.md

 `--device`: the PyTorch device name to use (default autodetects)

-`--eta`: set to 0 for deterministic (DDIM) sampling, 1 (the default) for stochastic (DDPM) sampling, and in between to interpolate between the two.
-DDIM is preferred for low numbers of timesteps.
+`--eta`: set to 0 (the default) while using `--method ddim` for deterministic (DDIM) sampling, 1 for stochastic (DDPM) sampling, and in between to interpolate between the two.

 `--images`: the image prompts to use (local files or HTTP(S) URLs).
 Relative weights for image prompts can be specified by putting the weight after a colon, for example: `"image_1.png:0.5"`.

 `--init`: specify the init image (optional)

+`--method`: specify the sampling method to use (DDPM, DDIM, PRK, PLMS, PIE, or PLMS2) (default DDPM).
+DDPM is the original SDE sampling method, DDIM integrates the probability flow ODE using a first order method, PLMS is fourth-order pseudo Adams-Bashforth, and PLMS2 is second-order pseudo Adams-Bashforth.
+PRK (fourth-order Pseudo Runge-Kutta) and PIE (second-order Pseudo Improved Euler) are used to bootstrap PLMS and PLMS2 but can be used on their own if you desire (slow).

 `--model`: specify the model to use (default cc12m_1)